cimug-org/cim-compare/README.md

 8. The result should be a final export directory containing two images directories (i.e. "Images-baseline" and "Images-destination" containing the baseline and destination diagrams respectively) and two distinct XMI files to be used as input on the command line to **cim-compare**.

-## Java Technical Requirements

-**cim-compare** ships as a fully self-contained executable jar file with no external dependencies.

-Given the large file sizes consumed and produced by the utility, **OutOfMemory** exceptions occur if the default heap (memory) size is used.
-The following guidelines should be followed:

-> For a 32-bit JRE it is recommended to specify a max heap size of at least 1G (i.e. 1024m) resources permitting.
-With a 1G heap size the execution will typically run slower.
-Note that the maximum theoretical heap limit for a 32-bit JVM is 4G.
-However, due to various additional constraints such as available swap, kernel address space usage, memory fragmentation, and VM overhead, in practice the limit can be much lower.
-On most modern 32-bit Windows systems the maximum heap size will range from 1.4G to 1.6G.

-java <span style="color:red">-mx1024m</span> -jar **cim-compare-1.3.0.jar** iec61970cim16v26a.xmi iec61970cim17v16.xmi D:\\reports

-> For 64 bit JREs it is recommended that the maximum heap size be increased to at least 2G (i.e. 2048m) but more if available.
-It has been observed that 2G is minimally sufficient to handle larger CIM models one might encounter.
-In the below example 4G is being allocated.

-java <span style="color:red">-mx4096m</span> -jar **cim-compare-1.3.0.jar** iec61970cim16v26a.qea iec61970cim17v16.qea D:\\reports

 ## License